 The report builds on previous analysis demonstrating the relationship between AEDC and the reading and numeracy skills in Years 3, 5, 7 and 9, when used in conjunction with NAPLAN data (Brinkman et al., 2013) going one step further by including NAPLAN Writing as part of the analysis.
 The AEDC is used to track Australian children's development, strengthen communication across ECEC and school settings, and to identify opportunities for working collaboratively.
 This report demonstrates the alignment of the AEDC with the Australian Curriculum and the National Literacy and Numeracy Learning Progressions and the potential usefulness of such alignment for teaching and learning.
-This means that when AEDC reveals that a child is not yet able to demonstrate a skill, the teacher may locate that skill within the Australian Curriculum and National Literacy and Numeracy.
+This means that when AEDC reveals that a child is not yet able to demonstrate a skill, the teacher may locate that skill within the Australian Curriculum and National Literacy and Numeracy Learning Progressions, to ensure it is explicitly taught.